hillaryphm/CUNY-Micro-Credential-Final-Project/README.md

-# CUNY-Micro-Credential-Final-Project
+# fromhilllry sales website

-Created a sales website applying features learned in the course
+Started as a final sales website project for the CUNY Micro-Credential applying HTML, CSS, and Javascript.